-For now, Goldman is reviving boogaloo in the classroom, where he is teaching an interdisciplinary course on Latin culture in New York City.
-"It can be a fascinating subject for students at NYIT," he says.
-"We have a large Latino population in the school."
+Goldman brings his passion for culture, and the exchange of ideas, into the NYIT classroom.
+One of his courses looks at Latin culture in New York City.
+"It can be a fascinating subject for students."
 The course combines literature and history, and students listen to music and watch films.

-"It's a pleasure to teach students who love literature, but my plan has always been to also reach students who haven't ever seen the purpose of reading and writing and get them invigorated in that process," he says.
+Goldman relishes the varied interests of NYIT students.
+He says: "It's a pleasure to teach students who love literature, but my plan has always been to also reach students who haven't ever seen the purpose of reading and writing and get them invigorated."

 Latest Blog Posts